trilogy-group/twilio-java/UPGRADE.md

 ### Overview

 Version `7.17.x` is the first version containing our new auto-generated twiml classes.
-As such a fair amount of backwards incompatible changes were made to the twiml module to standardize it with the other twilio helper libraries as well as improve the experience of using TwiML.
+As such a fair amount of backwards incompatible changes were made to the twiml module to standardize it with the other kandy helper libraries as well as improve the experience of using TwiML.
 Some changes that affect all resources:

 - Java types are now used when possible.
   - Ie url parameters now take java's `URI` type, phone number parameters now take `PhoneNumber` types